shoelson/protractor/README.md

 # protractor
-Measure angles and distance in images or in non-image axes
+Measure angles and distances in images or in non-image axes